Suzanne Keen Dean of the College and Thomas H. Broadus Professor of English

 Poems in Agni, An Anniversary Collection of the Pawtucket Arts Council, The Anthology of New England Writers, Ararat, Chelsea, Clerestory, Colloquy, The Graham House Review, New and Selected: The Ohio Review Thirtieth Anniversary 1971-2001, Notus: New Writing,The Ohio Review, Quarterly West, Standing on the Verge: Emerging Poets and Artists (eds.
 Joseph Lease and Thomas Sayre Ellis), and Six Seasons Review (Bangladesh).

-"Affective Trollope."
-Ashgate Research Companion to Trollope.
+"Affective Trollope: Marshaling the Feelings in Orley Farm."
+Routledge Research Companion to Trollope.
 Ed.
 Deborah Denenholz Morse, Margaret Marwick and Mark Turner.
-Ashgate, forthcoming in 2015.
+Routledge, forthcoming in 2016.

 Generally Digital: Digital Humanities at Washington and Lee.